apache/tvm-rfcs/rfcs/0063-clarifying-buffer-declaration-and-access.md

 Previously we used `Load` and `Store` to represent low-level buffer accesses. `Load` and `Store` consist of data variable, data type and index, which can be directly translated to pointer cast and accesses in runtime.
-Note that data type in `Load` / `Store` can be different from the actual data variable type.
+Note that data type given to `Load` / `Store` can be different from the Buffer's data variable type.
 For example,

 ```python